Priority Areas for Single Crop and Cross-cutting Crop Research

 Single Crop Research Priorities

 - Variety Development e.g. genetics, breeding methods, pre-breeding, breeding, pest resistance development, breeding for crop quality, variety trialing;

-- Production e.g. cropping systems, crop nutrition, pest (insect, disease, weed) management, production management, water use efficiency, fertilizer use efficiency, adaptation to and mitigation of climate change, crop quality, storage, storage pests, economic analysis.
+- Production e.g. cropping systems, crop nutrition, pest (insect, disease, weed) management, production management, soil quality, water use efficiency, fertilizer use efficiency, adaptation to and mitigation of climate change, crop quality, storage, storage pests, economic analysis.